FocalPaint/Metal/README.md

 ```
 // this just fills the whole buffer with the brush color, skipping all other settings, etc
-// the color brightness is scaled by pressure

 kernel void customBrushShader(
   constant Dab *dabArray [[ buffer(0) ]],